-The Stout Research Centre for New Zealand Studies was established to facilitate, encourage and coordinate academic learning and research into New Zealand society, history and culture at Victoria University of Wellington.
+The Stout Research Centre for New Zealand Studies was established at Te Herenga Waka—Victoria University of Wellington to facilitate, encourage, and coordinate academic learning and research into New Zealand society, history, and culture.
 It is home to the Museum and Heritage Studies programme, the leading programme of its kind in New Zealand.

-The Centre hosts independent scholars from the community and the JD Stout Fellow.
+The Centre hosts the JD Stout Fellow along with independent scholars from the community.